AugurWorks/Engine/README.md

 ## Running with Alfred
 **Alfred** is most easily run locally using Docker.
 Follow the steps below to configure **Alfred**:
 - Run **Alfred** locally using the [Platform](https://github.com/AugurWorks/Platform) repo **Run Without Building** steps
-- Add the `alfred.url` config item with the appropriate URL
 - Run the application normally